idia640/presentations/week07/PITCHME.md

 Note:

-Long term affect is sentiment - perhaps, a latent representation of feeling?
+Long term affect is sentiment - this is, perhaps, a latent representation of feeling?

 Attitude - orientation  toward or away; reflects the potential for intent - positive, negative favorability.
 Predictive of behavior for choices, judgements and behavior.